ros2/ros2_tracing/doc/design_ros_2.md

 with mean, stdev, etc. when applicable.

-Generic tracepoints should also be provided for ROS 2 user code, which could then be applied to a user-provided model for higher-level behaviour statistics.
+Generic tracepoints should also be provided for ROS 2 user code, which could then be applied to a user-provided model for higher-level behaviour statistics and visualization.

 ### Tools/accessibility